 It was fairly calm overnight and at 0445 we get up.
 We make tea and coffee and at 0505 we head off.
-We see on AIS that Leana must have left about an hour ago as they are over four miles south of us.
-We motor out and then at Hixon Point we pull out the genoa and motorsail.
+We see on AIS that Leana must have left about an hour ago as she is over four miles south of us.
+We motor out and then at Hixon Point pull out the genoa and motorsail.
 The wind is 15 knots or so easterly.
 However, there is a strongish current from the east that not only slows us, it pushes us towards the west.
 We need to head 20 degrees to port to maintain the right direction.

 We make about 4.4 to 5.2 knots with 1.0 knot of current against us.
 The seas are quite rough, 0.75 to 1.0 metres and very close together.
 After a while we realise that we cannot head in the direction we want to (that is to the east of Steep Island) due to the cross-current, so we change to go to the west of Otterbourne Island.
-Our hope is that by the time we get there the tide will have changed meaning we have an opposite cross-current and the wind will go north-easterly as forecast.
+Our hope is that by the time we get there the tide will change meaning we have an opposite cross-current and the wind will go north-easterly as forecast.

 |Otterbourne Island to right and Hexham Island at left||David and Leana cross our path|

 As we near Otterbourne, we change to the screecher.
 We increase our speed dramatically and cut back on engine revs.
 We could sail but we need to keep up the average speed.
 Once we pass the island, we have to turn to port a fair bit, so we have to go back to the genoa.
 We are doing about 4.7 knots in 12 knots of wind.